aadilmallick/my-notes-docusaurus/docs/ai-engineering/05-agentic-AI-development.md

 To fix this issue, use **tool filtering** to select only the relevant tools from an MCP server to pass to your agent.

+### Hooks

+Hooks add deterministic control to a probabilistic loop.
+They inject code at lifecycle events - before/after tool calls and before/after the agent loop - without changing the agent's logic.
+Unlike tools (which the model decides to use), hooks fire automatically every time, regardless of what the model reasons.

+A runaway loop could call the same tool dozens of times.
+A model might attempt a destructive operation without asking.
+Hooks solve this by enforcing rules that don't depend on the model "deciding" to behave.

+Human-in-the-loop is one of the most common use cases for hooks

 ## Google ADK